MicrosoftDocs/sql-docs/docs/advanced-analytics/python/security-overview-sql-server-python-services.md

 The directories used for the processes are managed by the [!INCLUDE[rsql_launchpad_md](../../includes/rsql-launchpad-md.md)], and directories are access-restricted.
 For Python, PythonLauncher performs this task.
 Each individual worker account is restricted to its own folder, and cannot access files in folders above its own level.
 However, the worker account can read, write, or delete children under the session working folder that was created.

-For more information about how to change the number of worker accounts, account names, or account passwords, see [Modify the User Account Pool for SQL Server R Services](../../advanced-analytics/r/modify-the-user-account-pool-for-sql-server-r-services.md).
+For more information about how to change the number of worker accounts, account names, or account passwords, see [Modify the user account pool for SQL Server machine learning](../../advanced-analytics/r/modify-the-user-account-pool-for-sql-server-r-services.md).

-## Security Isolation for Multiple External Scripts
+## Security isolation for multiple external scripts

 The isolation mechanism is based on on physical user accounts.
 As satellite processes are started for a specific language runtime, each satellite task uses the worker account specified by the [!INCLUDE[rsql_launchpad_md](../../includes/rsql-launchpad-md.md)].
 If a task requires multiple satellites, for example, in the case of parallel queries, a single worker account is used for all related tasks.